tonebarbosa/cogsi-1190404-1191106-1190699/CA2/Grupo19-1190914-1191018-1191042/README.md

 After that we ran the "ant" command, to install all the dependencies needed

-In the same build.xml we added the compile and jar targets, to compile and create the jard for the application
+In the same build.xml we added the compile and jar targets, to compile and create the jar for the application

 ![img_6.png](pictures/img_6.png)